-A possible plug-in hybrid variant of the mid-engined C8 Corvette has been spied testing, while a fully electric version of the model is on the cards, too
+A plug-in hybrid variant of the mid-engined C8 Corvette has been spied testing, while a fully electric version of the model is on the cards, too